We practice what we preach

 PortPVIDPurpose

-110Uplink from UniFi Port 10
+110Uplink to UniFi Port 10 (tags untagged incoming frames as VLAN10)

 2-41Unused (spare ports, left in default VLAN 1)

-5-810DMZ servers (assigns untagged frames to VLAN10)
+5-810DMZ servers (tags untagged frames to VLAN10)

 What PVID does: PVID (Port VLAN ID) assigns untagged incoming frames to the specified VLAN - similar to “native VLAN” in Cisco terminology.
 Ports 5-8 need PVID 10 so DMZ servers’ untagged traffic gets tagged with VLAN10.